To:

 United States Congress, Senate, and Supreme Court

-Subject: Violations of International Law in Trump’s Mass Deportation Plan and Proposed Detention Camp
+Subject: Violations of International Law in Trump’s Mass Deportation Plan and Detention Camps

 Dear Esteemed Representatives,

 I write to bring urgent attention to the grave violations of international law committed by the United States government under the leadership of Donald Trump.
-His recent announcement of a plan to conduct mass deportations and establish a 30,000-person detention camp at Guantanamo Bay constitutes clear breaches of multiple international legal statutes designed to protect human rights and prevent crimes against humanity.
+His repeated disregard for the U.S. Constitution, combined with policies to conduct mass deportations and establish detention camps, constitutes clear breaches of multiple international legal statutes designed to protect human rights and prevent crimes against humanity.

-This situation demands immediate scrutiny and action from global institutions, and failure to act raises serious concerns about their effectiveness and legitimacy.
+This situation demands immediate scrutiny and action from global institutions.
+Failure to act raises serious concerns about their effectiveness and legitimacy.
 Nations must reconsider their financial contributions and memberships if these institutions remain silent in the face of blatant human rights violations.

 Violations of International Law